ayushsubedi/isye_6740_final_report/README.md

 make sense, and what are some methods to accomplish this?
 6. When all features are categorical, does outlier detection make sense, and what are some effective outlier detection techniques?
-7. When all features are categorical, what are some effective dimensionality reduction tech- niques?
+7. When all features are categorical, what are some effective dimensionality reduction techniques?
-5